Corrections to the higher moments of the relativistic ion energy-loss distribution beyond the Born approximation. I. Z dependence of Mott's corrections: Summary and outlook

-The paper solved the problem of computing the relative Mott corrections to the first Born higher moments of the relativistic ion energy-loss distribution.
-It showed that while the relative corrections to the normalized central moments of the third and fourth orders have moderate values, they can reach several hundred percent for the central moments $\mu_{n,M}$ ($n=2,3,4$) of the average energy-loss distribution.
-This made it possible to explain the results of measurements carried out in \cite{GSI2}.
+\item It is shown that the relative Mott corrections $ \delta_\textrm{n}(\mu) $ to the Born central moments $ \mu_\textrm{n,B} $ of the distributions can reach about $200 \% $ for heavy relativistic ions.
+This made it possible to explain the results of experiment \cite{GSI2}.

+\item A conclusion is drawn on the applicability of the Born approximation to the consideration of higher moments of the relativistic heavy ion energy-loss distributions at best only for the purpose of their qualitative evaluation.

+\item The obtained results also mean that the ion energy-loss distribution, which was computed with the use of Mott's corrections, are always less asymmetric and more normal than the distributions computed in the Born approximation.

-A separate publication will be devoted to technical issues related the choice of an efficient numerical summation method for the series (\ref{mu2}), (\ref{mu3}), (\ref{mu4}) and also the comparison of the computational results for the energy loss distribution of heavy ions taking account of the MCs with existing experimental data.
+\item The choice of an efficient method for numerical calculations of the heavy ion energy-loss distributions and their parameters taking account of the Mott corrections as well as comparison of the computational results with the available experimental data will be the subject of a further research. \end{itemize}